In this article, I will explain the basic knowledge to understand a Wallet using simple and real examples.

 Can all cryptocurrencies be stored in the same wallet?

 This is the million-dollar question: the answer is sometimes it depends on the cryptocurrencies you have.
 For example, you only need a bitcoin-compatible wallet if you only have bitcoin.
 However, what if you have bitcoin and litecoin?
-Although each has its own Blockchain, it is possible to use one wallet for several cryptocurrencies.
-These wallets allow you to store different cryptocurrencies within the same wallet, which is much easier than having to use a different wallet for each cryptocurrency.
+Although each has its blockchain, it is possible to use one wallet for several cryptocurrencies.
+These wallets allow you to store different cryptocurrencies within the same wallet, which is much easier than using a different wallet for each cryptocurrency.

-Interestingly, most of the available tokens were created on the Ethereum Blockchain, which means that they are “ERC-20” compliant.
+Interestingly, most available tokens were created on the Ethereum Blockchain, meaning they are “ERC-20” compliant.
 Therefore, if you have many ERC-20 tokens, you can store several of them in the same wallet.
 Other cryptocurrencies are not as flexible, so always check with the wallet provider before transferring funds because if the cryptocurrency is incompatible, you will lose them forever.

 Which wallet is the most reliable?

-I hope you are taking good note of what a cryptocurrency wallet is, how its technology works, and the different types available.
-I also hope that you are already getting a good idea of how to protect your wallet from hackers, as well as the information it reveals or does not reveal when you use it.
+I hope you are taking good note of what a cryptocurrency wallet is, its technology, and the available types.
+I also hope that you are already getting a good idea of how to protect your wallet from hackers and the information it reveals or does not reveal when you use it.
 Now let’s know more about the best-valued wallets in the cryptocurrency market that are available today.
 Unfortunately, as hundreds of different providers are now, I cannot review them all.
 Instead, I’m going to recommend four of the most popular ones.

 Exodus is a desktop wallet of multiple cryptocurrencies that will allow you to store several of them and different, such as bitcoin, litecoin, and dash, as well as several ERC-20 tokens.
 One of the best features of Exodus (besides being free) is that it is very easy to use.
 When you log in, you can see your entire wallet in a very visual pie chart, which will also allow you to know the current market value of each cryptocurrency.
 The wallet provider will never have access to your private keys, nor are they connected to the Exodus servers.
 For greater convenience, Exodus has a built-in ShapeShift API, allowing you to buy and sell cryptocurrencies within the wallet.

 It is best if you are looking to store your bitcoins on a mobile phone.
 Others claim that the Bread wallet offers “nerd-level security.”
 This wallet is directly connected to the Bitcoin Blockchain.
 The user interface is very clean, which makes it perfect for beginners.
-Bread also has a great feature that it allows you to scan the QR code of the wallet address to which you want to send funds and this functionality will allow you to make purchases with bitcoins in the real-world store.
+Bread also has a great feature that allows you to scan the QR code of the wallet address to which you want to send funds, and this functionality will allow you to make purchases with bitcoins in the real-world store.
 This wallet only supports bitcoin, but don’t forget, it is completely free.

-Ledger Nano S:
+Ledger Nano S

 For the maximum layer of security, there is nothing better than a hardware wallet, such as Ledger Nano S. It is a physical device that allows you to store cryptocurrencies outside the web environment.
-When you want to carry out cryptocurrency transactions, you simply plug the wallet into your device, like a laptop for example, and then insert your private PIN.
+When you want to carry out cryptocurrency transactions, you simply plug the wallet into your device, like a laptop, and then insert your private PIN.
 If your wallet is lost or stolen, you can recover your cryptocurrencies by inserting your backup password on another device.
 You will have to pay approximately 90 euros for a Ledger Nano S. However, and it is worth the investment if you have many cryptocurrencies.
 If you are interested in acquiring it, I recommend you do it from the official website of Ledger Nano S.

 Jaxx is also one of the most popular multi-currency wallets and is available for download on most desktop and mobile devices.
 For added convenience, you can also access the wallet through the Google or Firefox browser extension, which makes it ideal if you need to send funds on the go.
 Jaxx developers never have your private keys, as they are only stored on your device.
 Also, like Exodus, a built-in ShapeShift API allows you to trade cryptocurrencies directly from the wallet itself.

 I hope this article will help you.
-If you have read it from cover to cover you should have an initial idea of what a wallet is, how its technology works, and what it can be used for
+If you have read it from cover to cover, you should have an initial idea of what a wallet is, how its technology works, and what it can be used for